annotation/stam-tools/README.md

 (this configurable with ``--outputdelimiter2``).
 Likewise, the delimiter between rows is configurable with `--outputdelimiter`, and defaults to a space.

-Note that `stam import` can not import everything it can itself export.
+Note that `stam import` can not import everything `stam export` can export.
 It can only import rows exported with ``--type Annotation``  (the default), in which each row corresponds with one annotation.